logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

   quality censoring.
 Comparable Category A reports restrict the reported data by specific edit criteria (e.g., Category A reports are only based on ‘active clients’, ‘active episodes’ and ‘active providers’)
-* All dates refer to date of upload.
-Comparable Category A reports are based on date of service
+* Category A reports are based on date of service contact.
+Comparable E Category reports either use date of modification or date or insertion.
+Further information is provided in the report specific documentation.

 Category E reports are specifically designed to enable PHN and Provider Organisation data managers to monitor upload and data supply to the MDS.